 The Imbolc Celebration of Brigid

 Imbolc is strongly associated with the Celtic goddess Brigid (also known as Brigit, Bríde, or Brighid).
-She is the daughter of the Celtic God Dagda who is a Fae leader of the Tuatha dè Danann.
+She is the daughter of the Celtic God Dagda, who is a Fae leader of the Tuatha dè Danann.
 Check out this post if you’d like to know more about Fae meaning and mythology.

+The Goddess Brigid is honored during this Imbolc due to her connections with Spring and a story involving her chasing away Winter.
 She is known for many things but is often referred to as the goddess of illumination, fire, renewal, and creativity.